NextronSystems/aurora-agent-manual/usage/installation.rst

     aurora-agent.exe --uninstall

-If the uninstaller fails due to unknown errors, you can uninstall Aurora manually with these commands
+If the uninstaller fails due to unknown errors, you can uninstall Aurora manually with these commands (Run from an administrative shell)

 .. code:: winbatch